Kia Ceed hatchback - Reliability & safety

 Kia Ceed reliability

-While this Ceed is an all-new model, built on new underpinnings and with several new engines, we’d be shocked if it's a reliability disaster.
-Kia has staked its reputation on dependability in recent years and the brand came an impressive second out of 30 manufacturers in our Driver Power survey, three spots ahead of customer favourite Skoda.
-Of all the respondents, 13.3% told us their Kia had developed a fault within the first year of ownership.
+While this Ceed is an all-new model, built on new underpinnings and with a new petrol engine, we’d be shocked if it's a reliability disaster.
+Kia has staked its reputation on dependability in recent years and the brand came an impressive sixth out of 32 manufacturers in our Driver Power survey, 14 spots ahead of old customer favourite Skoda, which has dropped down the rankings.

 Safety